 The day-to-day management of the De Nederlandsche Bank (DNB) rests with the Governing Board, consisting of a President and up to five Executive Directors.
 Governing Board members are appointed by the Crown, for seven-year tenures.

-Professor Klaas H.W.
-Knot has been President of De Nederlandsche Bank since July 1st, 2011.
-In this capacity he is a member of the Governing Council and the General Council of the European Central Bank, Governor of the International Monetary Fund, Governor of the Bank for International Settlements and also member of its Board of Directors, member of the European Systemic Risk Board, member of the Financial Stability Board and also chairman of its Standing Committee on the Assessment of Vulnerabilities.
+Professor Klaas Knot has been President of De Nederlandsche Bank since 1 July 2011.
+He serves as Vice Chair of the Financial Stability Board and Chair of its Standing Committee on the Assessment of Vulnerabilities.
+He is a member of the Governing Council and the General Council of the European Central Bank, member of the European Systemic Risk Board, Governor of the International Monetary Fund, Governor of the Bank for International Settlements and also member of its Board of Directors.

-Knot holds several secondary positions.
-He is chairman of the Supervisory Boards of the Teylers Museum and the CliniClowns Foundation.
-Since 2005, he has been honorary Professor of Economics of Central Banking at the University of Groningen and since 2015 he is also honorary Professor of Monetary Stability at the University of Amsterdam.
-Knot has published several articles in leading (international) journals in monetary and financial economics.
+Klaas holds several secondary positions.
+He is Chairman of the Supervisory Boards of the Teylers Museum and the CliniClowns Foundation.
+Since 2005, he has been Honorary Professor of Economics of Central Banking at the University of Groningen and since 2015 he is also Honorary Professor of Monetary Stability at the University of Amsterdam.
+Klaas has published several articles in leading (international) journals in monetary and financial economics.

 Born: 14 April 1967, Onderdendam

 Else Bos joined the Governing Board on 1 July 2018 as Executive Director and Chair for Prudential Supervision.
 Her responsibilities include insurance firms and pension funds supervision, and supervision policy.